fredmaya/Wine-me-Up-/README.md

 ### Sitemap

-5 pages:
+3 pages:
-Home, form, result, not found page and contact us:
+Home, about us, cards.

 ### Data

-Data base in the server side, or the API:
+Data base in the server side using MySQL

 [
 {